PythonDecorator/Photo-Editor/README.md

 ## Technical Support or Questions

-If you have questions contact me `okpeamos.ao@gmail.com` instead of opening an issue.
+If you have questions contact me `okpeamos.ao@gmail.com`

 - Make sure that you are using the latest version of the Photo Editor.
 - Check the CHANGELOG